 The United States Department of Agriculture recommends three servings of dairy every day.
-The variety of nutrient-rich dairy foods available offers something for almost everyone's wellness and taste needs throughout their lives.
+The variety of nutrient-rich dairy foods offers something for almost everyone's wellness and taste needs throughout their lives.

-Milk's essential nutrients can be difficult to replace in a healthy eating pattern.
-Every 8-ounce glass of milk provides you with 13 essential nutrients in every serving, including protein, zinc, selenium, vitamin A and vitamin D, which contribute to healthy immune function.
-Dairy foods like cheese and yogurt also provide high-quality protein, calcium, vitamin A, B vitamins and more!
-These nutrients help our bodies function properly.
+Milk's essential nutrients can be challenging to replace in a healthy eating pattern.
+Every 8-ounce glass of milk provides 13 essential nutrients in every serving, including protein, zinc, selenium, vitamin A, and vitamin D, which contribute to healthy immune function.
+Dairy foods like cheese and yogurt provide high-quality protein, calcium, vitamins A, B, and more!
+These nutrients help our bodies function correctly.
 (Dairy Management, Inc., 2021)

-The body of science indicates that eating nutritious dairy foods - such as milk, cheese and yogurt - improves bone health, especially in children and adolescents.
-They are also associated with a reduced risk of cardiovascular disease, Type 2 diabetes and lower blood pressure in adults.
+Science indicates that eating nutritious dairy foods - such as milk, cheese, and yogurt - improves bone health, especially in children and adolescents.
+They are also associated with a reduced risk of cardiovascular disease, Type 2 diabetes, and lower blood pressure in adults.
 (Dairy Market Inc., 2020)